 - To covered investigation and defence expenses due or incurred when the Statement of Defence or responding material is filed, to the extent of 50% of the DEDUCTIBLE amount;

 - 50% of the damages amount for investigation and defence expenses due or incurred at the time of commencement, when examination begins, or once a pre-trial conference is held

 Thus, a LAWYER with the standard $5,000 DEDUCTIBLE applicable to CLAIM expenses, indemnity payments and/or repairs costs is required to pay $2,500 when a Statement of Defence or other responding material is filed; and $2,500 once examination for discovery begins or once a pre-trial conference is conducted if no examination for discovery is held, assuming that the covered investigation and defence costs incurred exceed these amounts.

-If the CLAIM is settled prior to a Statement of Defence or other responding material being issued, however, the DEDUCTIBLE applies to any indemnity payment or costs of repairs incurred only.
+If the CLAIM is settled prior to a Statement of Defence or other responding material being filed, however, the DEDUCTIBLE applies to any indemnity payment or costs of repairs incurred only.
 If, in this scenario, the indemnity and/or repair is less than the $5,000 DEDUCTIBLE, the LAWYER is required to pay this lesser amount.

 I am a mentor.
 Will my DEDUCTIBLE be called on if a CLAIM is made against me arising out of my mentoring relationship?

 - the mentor and mentee agreed to enter into a formal mentoring relationship, as evidenced by a written document of some kind;